Happy-Coding-Clans/vue-easytable/README.md

 ## Introduction

-Based on vue2.x flexible table components.
-You can display the data in a colorful way, or record it as Microsoft Excel or Google sheets.
+A powerful data table based on vue2.x You can use it as data grid、Microsoft Excel or Google sheets.
+It supports virtual scroll、cell edit etc.

 ## Characteristics